API Reference#

 response schema list or pagination envelope

-GET /; validates query parameters and serializes listing results.
+GET /; validates query parameters and serializes the listing result via to_response.

 (id)